dossist/moinmoin-memodump/README.md

         cp -a memodump YourMoinDirectory/MoinMoin/web/static/htdocs/

 4. Done!
-   If you run MoinMoin in a server, you might have to terminate running MoinMoin processes to reflect changes.
+   If you run MoinMoin on a server, you might have to terminate running MoinMoin processes to reflect changes.
    e.g. On Ubuntu:

         pkill moin